VaskarNath/first-android-app/README.txt

 Note also that Guess the Number & Cows and Bulls track score in such a way that the smallest score is best, and their score leaderboards are sorted accordingly.

-The source code for our game can be found in
+The packades for our game can be found in first-android-app/Game/app/src/main/java/com/example/game, and the actual code can be found within these packages/subpackages.